mekh/nestjs-undici/README.md

 - `true` to enable undici's `RetryAgent` with default retry options
 - a concrete `UndiciRetryOptions` object to configure retries
 - `false` (default) to disable retry wrapping

+Defaults and behavior:

+- When `retry` is enabled without explicit options, the default is `{ throwOnError: false }`.
+- When `throwOnError` is `false`, whether an error is thrown or handled depends on your `errorStrategy` (see below).
+- When `throwOnError` is `true`, the retry agent will throw on request/connection failure regardless of the configured `errorStrategy`.
+- Providing a custom dispatcher per request bypasses retry wrapping for that request.

 ### TLS